websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 1. Preparing WebSphere for DXP
 1. Installing DXP Dependencies
-1. Installing Elasticsearch Archives (7.3 only)
+1. Installing Elasticsearch Archives (DXP 7.3+)
 1. Database Configuration
 1. Mail Configuration
 1. Enable Cookies for HTTP Sessions
 1. Deploying the DXP WAR
 1. Setting the JDK Version for Compiling JSPs

+## Download the DXP WAR

+Download the DXP WAR file to an arbitrary location.
+You'll use the WAR file later.

 ## Preparing WebSphere for DXP